Perry2004/UNO-Game-Management-System/README.md

 a (virtual) game of Uno.This addresses the issue of tracking game states.
 For “Logistics for Game App Users’ information,” we keep track of virtual items that players have linked to their accounts e.g. badges, avatars, and virtual characters.
-We also track player transcations using Stores, and we allow players to participate in "LuckyDraws" which grant them items on a sporadic basis.
+We also track player transactions using Stores, and we allow Players to participate in "LuckyDraws" which grant them items on a sporadic basis.
 A real-life situation to which this can be assimilated, is an online platform for a card game where players have